-\You will receive an email from HR to initiate each step in the pre-employment process.
+You will receive an email from HR to initiate each step in the pre-employment process.

 - 1. mandatory requirements)

+- 2. Receive email from unit sponsor/supervisor with other helpful information

-- 2. information for new hires.
+- З. information for new hires.

-- З. Complete e-QIP (if applicable)
+- Complete e-QIP (if applicable) 4.

-- Fingerprints (if applicable) 4.
+- 5. Fingerprints (if applicable)

-- 5. Physical (if applicable)
+- 6. Physical (if applicable)

-- 6. Drug test (if applicable)
+- 7. Drug test (if applicable)

-- 7. Receive Firm Job Offer (FJO)
+- 8. Receive Firm Job Offer (FJO)

-- 8. Receive reporting date and instructions
+- 9. Receive reporting date and instructions

-- 9. Receive instructions to gain temporary base access (if applicable)
+- 10. Receive instructions to gain temporary base access (if applicable)

-- 10.

-- 11. Complete any remaining paperwork

-- upon arrival. 🔊